NashWellington/NNES/tests.md

 * Note: I haven't checked this since the major interface change, so it's possible this is no longer true.
 * Program leaks memory at exit (only viewable with address sanitizer)
 * Note: this might be SDL's fault
+* Open bus behavior unemulated: http://wiki.nesdev.com/w/index.php/Open_bus_behavior

 # Regressions

 ## CPU
-* CPU Flag Concurrency Test doesn't finish
-* Prior behavior: test fails #2
+* CPU timing test
+* Note: I think this probably has something to do with APU IRQs

 ## PPU